brkicisi/AddILA/README.md

 - A list of key value pairs of probes to nets in the original design.
 Each line should be of the form:
   > `top/u_ila_0/probe0[<index>] <net/in/original/design>`
   - ie. `<probe><split=" "><net>`
-- If a probe is not written as `top/u_ila_0/probe0[<index>]` then the program may reassign the index as whatever it chooses.
+- If a probe is not written as `top/u_ila_0/probe0[<index>]` then ILADebug may reassign the index as whatever it chooses.
 - Lines beginning with a hash character (`#`) are ignored as commments.
 - Empty lines cause errors.
 - Ordering of the probe indecies does not matter in the probe file.
 However, the number of probe wires requested is determined by the largest index in the probe file.
-- To ensure the final set of probes is contiguous and covers all probe wires, the program will try to connect any unconnected probe wires (indecies which have not been specified) to a reset net if it can find one, or some other net if it can't.
+- To ensure the final set of probes is contiguous and covers all probe wires, ILADebug will try to connect any unconnected probe wires (indecies which have not been specified) to a reset net if it can find one, or some other net if it can't.
 - Probe indicies must be between 0 and 4095 (inclusive).
-- The output probes file will show how the program actually connected the probes and nets together.
+- The output probes file will show how ILADebug actually connected the probes and nets together.

 ## Old

 This contains mostly some early work that was combined together to form the basis of ILADebug.

 The files here contain pieces of the process to add an ila and probes.
 You shouldn't need them, but I haven't removed them yet.